lepidus/OASwitchboard/README.md

 ## Version support

-The `main` branch of this repository is compatible with OJS 3.5.0.x.
+This branch of the repository is compatible with OJS 3.5.0.x.

 Versions compatible with older OJS releases are available in the [`stable-3_4_0`](https://github.com/lepidus/OASwitchboard/tree/stable-3_4_0) and [`stable-3_3_0`](https://github.com/lepidus/OASwitchboard/tree/stable-3_3_0) branches.